fu4303/portfolio-skullface-new/_pages/contact.md

 * orgs fostering equity for underrepresented folks in tech 👩‍💻
 * grassroots nonprofits with progressive missions 🌱
 * Sony, Square Enix, Nintendo, Bungie, HER Interactive 🎮
-* BlockBerry Creative, SM Entertainment, Big Hit Entertainment 💿
+* BlockBerry Creative, SM Entertainment, Big Hit Music 💿
 * publications looking for editorial art 📰
 * Sanrio or Kakao Friends 🎀

-## Mentorship
+## Questions and answers
 For design, code, biz, or life advice, feel free to hit me up for help.
-There’s a good chance you’re wondering about the same thing someone else is, so, ask away!
-Design students, recent grads, and those early in their career: If you are a person from an underrepresented minority group (women and non-binary folks in tech, BIPOC in America, LGBTQ+ people, persons with disabilites) looking for a design mentor, I’d love to talk with you.
+There’s a good chance you’re wondering about the same thing someone else is, so, ask away — it might make a great blog post or video!

-I won’t respond to requests from male professionals who want to use my time to “pick my brain” on design or business over email, Skype, or coffee.
-Women perform more than enough unrecognized, unpaid [emotional labor](http://www.metafilter.com/151267/Wheres-My-Cut-On-Unpaid-Emotional-Labor) for me to offer you individualized attention for free.
-To schedule a paid consultation, please send me a note.
+## Getting in touch

+📬 `meow@` this domain, or use this form:

 <div class="contact_form_container">
 <script src="https://www.google.com/recaptcha/api.js" async defer></script>